 2013 harvest will be perhaps, the best harvest ever, of this wine.

-After the Russian revolution in 1917, CZAR wine from the island of Pico was found in the caves of the palace of the last Tsar, Nicholas II.
-This wine was shipped in barrels on the island of Pico, by boats sent on purpose by the Tsars for their royal banquets.
+After the Russian revolution in 1917, CZAR wine from the island of Pico was found in the last Tsar, Nicholas II, palace caves.

-This late harvest or fortified style have a long tradition on the island.
+The late harvest process or fortified style have a long tradition on this island.
 They were produced in considerable volume in the 18th and 19th century, when they were successfully traded overseas, especially to the USA, Europe and Russia.
-According to Garcia, there is a reference to the island’s wine in Tolstoy’s ‘War & Peace’ (a point to verify when I have a moment!) and on the menu for a Banquete Grão Mestre Ordem de Malta from 1797, which mentions two styles of licoroso – Pico Seco (dry) and Pico Doce (sweet)

 Azores wine wins exceptional ripening conditions in the adversity of the climate, geography and in the harshness of basaltic terrain, along with specific techniques refined and adapted, shows great wine quality and recognized uniqueness.

 Building a labyrinthine web of "currais" (black stonewalls made of volcanic rocks where vineyards are planted staying thus protected from the wind and salty sea air) results in an almost surreal landscape classified by UNESCO as a World Heritage in 2004.
 The “currais” are an ancient technique, to ensure protection of cultures surrounded by miles of water in every direction in the mid-Atlantic, given the effects of the strong sea winds and salty air therefore well mitigated.